core-wg/senml-spec/draft-ietf-core-senml.md

 "attribute" has been widely used previously as a synonym for SenML "field", though.

+All comparisons of text strings are performed byte-by-byte (and therefore necessarily case-sensitive).

 # SenML Structure and Semantics {#senml-structure}

 Each SenML Pack carries a single array that represents a set of